Harpsichord Audition Requirements

 Candidates may be admitted without any previous harpsichord experience, provided they have had prior organ or piano training.
-Applicants should prepare three works that best show their interests and abilities, to include the following repertoire (memorization is optional.).
-The audition can be performed on piano, harpsichord, or organ.
+Memorization for harpsichord auditions is optional.

 Undergraduate applicants who would like to submit a recorded audition should follow the steps outlined here: recorded audition.
-All students who submit a recorded audition will have a virtual interview with the faculty on one of the auditions dates.
+All students who submit a recorded audition will have a virtual interview with the faculty.
 Applicants can select their date preference on their supplemental music form.